-The program will be a one-month reading challenge this year.
+The program will be a 5-6 month reading challenge this year.
 Students will be asked to read at least 20 minutes outside of the school day.
 Students will keep track of the minutes they read at home on a reading calendar.
 Parents will initial each night a student reads.
 At the end of the month, a parent signature will be required.
 These calendars will be turned into the Title I reading teacher at the end of the month.
-The number of minutes each student and each class reads will be tabulated.
-Prizes will be awarded to the student who reads the most minutes and the class that reads the most minutes.
-Parents will be invited to the Pride Assembly to see who wins the award.
-Parents will also be invited in to help celebrate with the class that reads the most minutes in one month.
+The number of minutes each student and each class reads will be tabulated as well as the medal counts.
+The total minutes the classes read along with the medal count will be displayed in the elementary hallway.
+Medals and certificates will be awared to students who have read a designated amount of minutes each month.
+Parents will be invited to the quarley Pride Assembly to see who wins the award.